 “Tallinn University School of Governance, Law and Society has initiated a Bachelor’s programme in law, taught in Helsinki, to provide the students with the most relevant and highest quality programme in order to meet the needs of our rapidly changing and globalizing world.”

 Interested in applying to Tallinn University Law School in Helsinki?
 Great!
-First of, check out these links.
-There is some important information about the law programme and how to apply to the programme.
+Firstly, check out these links.
+There is some important information about the law programme and how to apply for the programme.

 The application fee is 80 euros.

 Applicants who have obtained general secondary level qualification in Finland can apply up to 5th of August 2019 (23:59 GMT).

 For other EU/EEA applicants the deadline is 1st of July 2019

 After this you can start applying to the BA Law Studies in Helsinki programme

 High school / Secondary education (or higher)

 The entry qualification documents are accepted in the following languages: English / Estonian.